PrismarineJS/mineflayer/docs/api.md

     If `item` is `null`, the item at the specified slot is deleted.

 If this method changes anything, you can be notified via `bot.inventory.on("updateSlot")`.

+#### bot.creative.clearSlot(slot)

+This function returns a `Promise`, with `void` as its argument when gets fired when the server clears the slot.

+Makes the sets the item in the slot given to null.

+ * `slot` is in inventory window coordinates (where 36 is the first quickbar slot, etc.).

+#### bot.creative.clearInventory()

+This function returns a `Promise`, with `void` as its argument when gets fired when the server clears the slot.

 #### bot.creative.flyTo(destination)